battlecode/battlecode21/README.md

 1. `ant retrieve` - fetches dependencies
 2. `ant` - will build and compile
-3. `ant jar` - generates the battlecode jarfile (needed by battelcode-client)
+3. `ant jar` - generates the battlecode jarfile (needed by battlecode-client)

 Basic Guide to the Codebase
 ---------------------------